 Often, the most helpful thing you can do is ask your child what they think might help them feel better, suggests Dr van Zwanenberg.
-“Ask them how they would like you to support them,” she says.
-“It might be they just want hugs, they want distraction such as watching a film with you or not to be left alone at night-time.
-They might find it helpful to have useful mindfulness apps, such as Headspace.”
+"Ask them how they would like you to support them," she says.
+"It might be they just want hugs, distraction such as watching a film with you or not to be left alone at night-time."

 Show them the bigger picture

-According to Dr van Zwanenbert it is important to contextualise the issue for them, as they might not understand their feelings for what they really are, or feel like they are going ‘mad’ because they don’t have any background knowledge of depression.
+According to Dr van Zwanenberg it is important to contextualise the issue for them, as they might not understand their feelings.

-“If your child is struggling, calmly explain to them they might be depressed, and that the issue is treatable, but that you understand it is a horrible place to be when you are suffering with it,” she says.
+"Calmly explain they might be depressed and that the issue is treatable, but that you understand it is a horrible place to be when you are suffering with it," she says.

-“Reassure them with statistics, such as the fact that one in 10 young people have a diagnosable mental illness at any one time, and depression is very common,” Dr van Zwanenberg continues.
+"Reassure them with statistics, such as the fact that one in 10 young people have a diagnosable mental illness at any one time, and depression is very common," she adds.

 Try to stay calm

-Dr van Zwanenberg says the most important thing you can do as a parent is keep your cool.
-“If you need to discuss what they tell you with another family member or friend for your own support, ensure the young person does not feel their confidence is being broken,” she says.
+Thee most important thing you can do is keep your cool.
+"If you need to discuss what they tell you with another family member or friend for your own support, ensure the young person does not feel their confidence is being broken," Dr van Zwanenberg says.